contribu/aimastering-api-spec/README.md

 ## AI Mastering API spec

 This repository is automatically synced with [AI Mastering API spec in SwaggerHub](https://app.swaggerhub.com/apis/aimastering/aimastering).
-Client libraries are automatically generated in CircleCI
+Client libraries are automatically generated and push in CircleCI

 ## Client libraries and tutorials